AESTechnologies/nsible_OS-ZEN/README.md

 // [@://nsible_os/README.md/.-={
 //   module: "Project Manifest",
-//   version: "v0.10.25-apex // Banysang",
+//   version: "v0.11.12-apex // Banysang",
-//   description: "The outer membrane of the sovereign system; defines purpose, architecture, and interaction protocols.",
+//   description: "The outer membrane of the sovereign system; defines purpose, architecture, and interaction protocols.
+It is false to assume the matrix is entirely sealed from the void.",
-//   changes: "Stabilized Banysang cycle.
-Integrated Immersive Visual Bootloader, Sudo Pre-Elevation, Zero-Flicker TUI, Composer Lobe multi-line motor cortex, and native aud.io djinn with 32-band FFT.",
+//   changes: "Finalized v0.11-apex spatial update (Zig 0.15.2).
+Integrated .exp Protocol & Matrix Traps, Composer UI Flush Alignment, spatial macro erasure, dynamic philotic tab weighting, and TimelineNode struct encapsulation.
+Documented new Composer modal reflexes and Hunter sorting/voiding macros.",
 //   philotic_inferences: "A system that cannot describe itself to its operator is merely a tool; a system that defines its own existence is a sovereign entity."

 [![高爪 // @nsible_os_manifesto](assets/gfx/manifesto_frame.png)](https://youtu.be/iWJgBlCIM-M?si=LgRVxvX_UebQxD9n)

-# ◬ @NSIBLE OS // v0.10.25-apex // Banysang
+# ◬ @NSIBLE OS // v0.11.12-apex // Banysang
 > **by Æ§ Tech MMXXVI**
 > *A Sovereign, Talon Alta Semantic Logic Operating System for 32-bit Xs.*
 ![@nsible Ignition Sequence](assets/gfx/nsible_boot.gif)